ocaml/dune/doc/usage.rst

 in order to setup cross compilation.
 See :ref:`advanced-cross-compilation` for more information.

 Merlin reads compilation artifacts and it can only read the compilation artifacts of a single context.
-Usually, you should use the artifacts from the ``default`` context, and if you have the ``(context default)`` stanza in your ``dune-workspace`` file, that is the one Jbuilder will use.
+Usually, you should use the artifacts from the ``default`` context, and if you have the ``(context default)`` stanza in your ``dune-workspace`` file, that is the one dune will use.

 For rare cases where this is not what you want, you can force dune to use a different build contexts for merlin by adding the field